Apply for Financial Aid

 What to Expect After Filing:

-4. Respond promptly to all requests for additional information.
+3. Respond promptly to all requests for additional information.
 They may have an impact on your eligibility for assistance.

-In addition to filing the FAFSA, there are a number of special condition forms that allow you to report items that the FAFSA does not.
+In addition to filing the FAFSA, there are a number of special circumstance forms that allow you to report items that the FAFSA does not.
 Please visit our Financial Aid page for more information and a list of forms.

 • Incoming Transfer Student Informationplus or minus